bigtreetech/docs/docs/Panda-Lux-RGB-PX.md

 - **For Bambu Lab P1P, P1S**: Direct install and use.

-- **For X1C and X1E**: Requires a separate 2 m USB cable.
+- **For X1C and X1E**: Requires a separate 2m USB cable.

     For X1C and X1E printers, it is recommended to use the Panda Branch as the power source for optimal cable routing.
-Otherwise, a separate 5V USB power adapter is required.*
+Otherwise, a separate 5V USB power adapter is required.

 ### USB Product Compatibility